What is the Cost of Care?

 To learn more about the cost of care and the funding options available, click the link below to read “Straight Talk About Common Misperceptions: Money Matters”.

-The national average costs for extended care in the United States (in 2021).3
+The national average monthly costs for extended care in the United States (in 2022).3

 Home health aide4